awwea/daofinance/docs/docs/protocol.md

 ---
-description: >-
+title: Protocol
-    The term DAO stands for “decentralized autonomous organization” and can be described as an open source blockchain protocol governed by a set of rules, created by its elected members.
+description: The term DAO stands for “decentralized autonomous organization” and can be described as an open source blockchain protocol governed by a set of rules, created by its elected members.
 ---

-# Protocol
+# Protocol (DFI)

 Purpose of creation of this framework was - a wish to increase its market share or/and geographical reach at a low cost, it may franchise its idee, product, infrastructure and brand name.
 It is a joint venture between a DAO Finance and you.